 This wood is the most luxurious choice for exterior shutters.
 Mahogany is one of the strongest, moisture-resistant woods available.
 Because of its straight, beautifully nuanced tight reddish-brown grain, mahogany shutters are the best choice for staining or finishing with a natural finish.
 Use of 99% percent knot free Select and Better Mahogany results in our highest grade wood exterior window shutters.

 * Solid flat, shaker or raised panel outdoor shutters incorporate composite panel inserts.

 Pine exterior wooden shutters are offered as an economical alternative to the three premium species.
 Use of 99.9% knot free Grade C and better hand-selected Southern Yellow Pine results in stable attractive shutters.
 The life expectancy of Pine shutters is shorter than our other options.
 A quality finish properly maintained will extend the length of service.

-*Wood raised panel and grooved panel shutters integrate composite panel inserts.
+* Raised, flat and shaker panel shutters incorporate composite panel inserts.

 Exterior PVC shutters incorporate the most desirable qualities of other materials.
 They are built with all solid components which provide decades of dependable service.
 The material is weather resistant and will not absorb moisture for installation in any climate.
 They can be installed with functional hinges to pivot over the window and comply with historic building codes.
 PVC exterior shutters are offered unfinished or factory painted from a selection of unlimited paint colors.

 * Solid flat, shaker and groove panel shutters use composite panel inserts.